-- 15.5 A collaborative partnership has been established between the Council and Hertfordshire County Council departments to develop a comprehensive plan for school places to 2031. - 15.6 The work considered the need for more nursery, primary, secondary and higher education places and educational facilities for children and young people in the borough, as a result of a recent birth rate forecast.
-It has also considered the additional demand from housing growth in the borough, together with recent population forecasts. - As a result, Hertfordshire County Council have identified key educational constraints and threshold issues in the county and reassessed the method used to calculate school places in growth areas.
-Further work is underway.
-This will reconsider the future of the primary schools closed as part of the Hertfordshire County Council Primary School Review in 2007.
+- 16.5.
+A collaborative partnership has been established between the Council and Hertfordshire County Council departments to develop a comprehensive plan for school places to 2031. - 16.6.
+The work considered the need for more nursery, primary, secondary and higher education places and educational facilities for children and young people in the borough, as a result of a recent birth rate forecast.
+It has also considered the additional demand from housing growth in the borough, together with recent population forecasts. - 16.7.
+As a result of this work, Hertfordshire County Council identified key educational constraints and threshold issues in the county and has had to reassess the method used to calculate school places in growth areas.
+The report 'Meeting the rising demand for school places, 2009' gives a flavour for the expected changes but does not fully consider the implications of growth in the borough.
+A separate report will be published later this year to take full account of growth issues.
+The report will be expected to reconsider the future of the primary schools closed as part of the Hertfordshire County Council Primary School Review in 2007.
 It is expected that the affected primary schools (Jupiter Drive, Barncroft and Martindale) will either be reopened when the need arises, redeveloped to deliver new social and community facilities, or redeveloped for housing purposes.
 Two 'Education Zones' for new school provision have been identified on the edge of Berkhamsted.
-These are illustrated on the vision diagram (Figure 22) for the Berkhamsted Place Strategy (section 21). - 15.8 The Councils have also identified the need to accommodate additional nursery, primary, middle and secondary school places on existing school sites; the need for a number of new primary schools; and the need for a larger replacement college to serve both young people and adults within the borough. - 15.9 The Borough Council will also be working with Hertfordshire County Council on their investment programme to refurbish and remodel a number of existing secondary schools and secondary age special schools. - 15.10 The private sector also has a strong presence in the borough and plays an important role in providing independent school places.
+These are illustrated on the vision diagram (Figure 22) for the Berkhamsted Place Strategy (section 22). - 16.8.
+This work has also identified a need for additional nursery, primary, middle and secondary school places where the need can be accommodated on existing school sites.
+More importantly it has identified the need for a number of new primary schools, along with the need for a larger replacement college to serve the needs of young people and adults in the borough. - 16.9.
+The Council will also be working with Hertfordshire County Council on their investment programme to refurbish and remodel a number of existing secondary schools and secondary age special schools in the borough.